Avel Yenukidze: The "Kremlin Plot"

 While the accusation of lax security in the Kremlin was the pretext for humiliating Yenukidze, the real reason may have been his failure to contribute adequately to the glorification of Stalin.
 In particular, his memoirs published in the 1920s gave the late Lado Ketskhoveli credit for the creation of the illegal printing press in Baku at the turn of the century and made no mention of Stalin, who was then based in Tiflis.
 According to Leon Trotsky, Yenukidze complained privately of being under pressure to change the record for Stalin's benefit, saying: "I am doing everything he has asked me to do, but it is not enough for him.
 He wants me to admit that he is a genius."
 On 16 January 1935, Yenukdize was forced to publish a public apology, altering the record to say that Ketskhoveli was "sent to Baku" by Stalin and others to set up and to create the party organisation in Baku.
 Six months later, on July 22, 1935, Beria published a report, “On the Question of the History of Bolshevik Organizations in Transcaucasia”, which accused Yenukidze of having "deliberately and with hostile intent" falsified the record.

 Yenukidze believed he had earned Stalin's enmity by seeking leniency for Kamenev and Zinoviev.
 Alexander Orlov in his book "The Secret History of Stalin's Crimes" gives Yenukidze a separate chapter, where he writes:

 Yenukidze told his investigators the real reason for the conflict with Stalin.

 "My whole crime", he said, "is that when he told me that he wanted to arrange a trial and shoot Kamenev and Zinoviev, I tried to dissuade him.
-'Coco,' I told him, 'no doubt they hurt you, but they have already suffered enough for it: you have expelled them from the party, you keep them in prison, their children have nothing to eat.
-Coco, I said, they are old Bolsheviks like you and me.
+'Soso,' I told him, 'no doubt they hurt you, but they have already suffered enough for it: you have expelled them from the party, you keep them in prison, their children have nothing to eat.
+Soso, I said, they are old Bolsheviks like you and me.
 You will not shed the blood of the old Bolsheviks!
 Think what the whole world will say about us!'
-He looked at me with such eyes, as if I had killed his own father, and said: 'Remember, Abel, whoever is not with me is against me!'"
+He looked at me with such eyes, as if I had killed his own father, and said: 'Remember, Avel, whoever is not with me is against me!'"

 According to the memoirs of Grigori Tokaev, who was a member of an underground opposition group in the Soviet Union, Yenukidze was "a convinced communist of the right wing" who tolerated "under him a handful—but no more—of men who were technically efficient and useful to the community but who were anti-communists."
 Tokaev claimed Yenukidze belonged to an opposition group with Boris Sheboldayev, and that the latter told Tokaev that their plan was to reform the USSR into a "free union of free peoples," as "Stalinism [had] meant the restoration of Tsarism in a still more monstrous form."